This multi-layered exhibition is your calling card to visit Albury's stunning art museum

 “In all of this, there's that idea of disassembling grand narratives and the master narratives,” says Moran.
 “Not only knowledge, but how we accumulate, how we store and how we share knowledge is challenged by this work – and not in a way where it's a dichotomy, but it's open, layered, complex, and irresolvable.”

 Newell Harry: Esperanto is showing at MAMA, Albury, until November 26, 2023.
 The exhibition is free to visit.
+Albury is a 5.5 hour drive from Sydney, or a little under 1.5 hours’ flight.
 From Melbourne, Albury is a 3.5 hour drive, or you can catch a train (3 hours 20 mins) for as little as $8.
 Find out more about the exhibition at mamaalbury.com.au.